exercism/javascript/exercises/concept/high-score-board/.docs/hints.md

 ## 5. Apply Monday bonus points

-- Use a for-in loop to go through all keys in the object.
+- Use a `for...in` loop to go through all keys in the object.
 - For each key, set the new value like you did in task 4.

 ## 6. Normalize a high score